Which of the following is a major consequence of urban sprawl?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

-Urban sprawl refers to the uncontrolled expansion of urban areas into the surrounding rural land.
-One of the major consequences of this phenomenon is the loss of agricultural land.
-As cities and suburbs grow, they often encroach on farmland, resulting in the conversion of these areas into residential, commercial, or industrial developments.
-This loss not only reduces the amount of land available for food production but can also alter local ecosystems, decrease biodiversity, and increase reliance on food from distant sources.
+Urban sprawl refers to the uncontrolled expansion of urban areas into surrounding rural land.
+One of the most significant consequences of this phenomenon is the loss of agricultural land.
+As cities and suburbs grow, they often encroach onto fertile farmland, leading to its conversion into residential or commercial properties.
+This not only diminishes the land available for food production but can also disrupt local ecosystems and agriculture-dependent economies.

 Subscribe